thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-download-and-build.md

 See [Getting Started with Android Studio](https://developer.android.com/sdk/installing/studio.html) and [Install Android Studio](https://developer.android.com/sdk/installing/index.html) for information about setting up the Android Studio development environment on your machine.

 The Fire App Builder project requires you to have certain SDK tools and APIs installed with Android Studio.
-Note that selecting these tools from the Standalone SDK Manager isn't entirely necessary.
+Selecting these tools from the Standalone SDK Manager ahead of time isn't necessary.
 When you open the Fire App Builder project (as described in the next section, [Open the Sample App](#openFireAppBuilder)), Android Studio will prompt you to install any build tools or APIs that you're missing.
-For example, you'll see messages such as the following:
+For example, you might see messages such as the following:

 {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_sdktoolsneeded" max-width="70%" type="png" border="true" %}